Hands On Place Value Activities for Building Strong Number Sense Skills

 Base ten mats like these are the perfect way to get your students excited about practicing number sense skills with hands on place value practice.

 This Base Ten mat is the perfect place to start.
-Students can draw a number card or you can provide a number that the whole class works on together.
+Students can draw a number card, or you can provide a number that the whole class works on together.
 Students will use the base ten blocks from their box to build the number.
-When we do this as a class it is really easy to walk around and monitor as students are working.
+When we do this as a class, it is really easy to walk around and monitor as students are working.
 In just a couple of minutes, I can get a very good idea of who is struggling with this concept.

 It is great to not only have students build the numbers, but also to walk them through the thinking skills of comparing numbers.
 It is important for us as teachers to model our thinking at the beginning, and then give students plenty of opportunities to explain their thinking too.